Adam Rutherford: Broadcasting

 Rutherford frequently appears on BBC science programmes, on both radio and television.
 Since 2013, he has been the host of the programme Inside Science on BBC Radio 4.
 In 2012 he was featured on the series Horizon on BBC Two television in the documentary Playing God, which covered synthetic biology using the example of the "Spider Goat", a goat genetically modified to produce spider silk in its milk.

 In 2011 he presented, on BBC Four, The Gene Code, a two-part series on the implications of the decoding of the human genome, and his documentary, Science Betrayed, detailed the story of the discredited link between the MMR vaccine and autism.
 In 2010, The Cell, his three-part series on the discovery of cells and the development of cell biology, presented on BBC Four, was included in The Daily Telegraph's list of "10 classic science programmes".
 In 2006, Discovery Science produced the six-episode TV series Men in White, in which three scientists, Rutherford, Basil Singer and Jem Stansfield, applied science to the solution of everyday problems.

 He also appeared in BBC Radio 4's The Infinite Monkey Cage, with physicist Brian Cox, physician and science writer Ben Goldacre, author Simon Singh, musician Tim Minchin, and comedians Helen Arney and Robin Ince, and with The Infinite Monkey Cage Tour, the live show based on the programme.

 Rutherford is a frequent guest on the Little Atoms radio chat show, and he has also acted as a science advisor on programmes such as The Cat in the Hat Knows a Lot About That!, and the film World War Z.

 In 2011 he conceived and directed Space Shuttles United, a video and musical tribute to all the Space Shuttle missions.

-He co-presents The Curious Cases of Rutherford & Fry with mathematician Hannah Fry. the programme is airing its 19th series on BBC Radio 4.
+He co-presented The Curious Cases of Rutherford & Fry with mathematician Hannah Fry.
+In 2023 the programme aired its 21st series on BBC Radio 4.
+In October 2024 the series returned as Curious Cases, still with Fry but Dara O'Briain replacing Rutherford as co-presenter.

 In late 2022, he presented the series Bad Blood: The Story of Eugenics, on BBC Radio 4.
 The series is based on his book, Control: The Dark History and Troubling Present of Eugenics.

+He is also a regular presenter on BBC Radio 4's Start the Week.